willi-kappler/sdb_station_db_import/README.md

-# sdb_station_db_import
+# sbd_station_db_import

-Import binray SDB files from weatherstations that are send via e-mail into the database.
+Import binray SBD files from weatherstations that are send via e-mail into the database.